 Alex Osborn, known for founding the Creative Problem-Solving Institute, set up a structure for group creative brainstorming.
 One rule to free people from creative inhibitions forbid criticism and judgment during initial brainstorming.
 No need to guess why.
 People tend to champion their own ideas at the expense of the better ideas.
 It only takes a small minority set on “defending turf” to have a detrimental effect.

 Research conducted in both the United States and France, examined the result of brainstorming groups when one was told not to criticize while the other was encouraged to debate ideas.
 Those allowed to debate generally came up with superior ideas.
-The key was to encourage debate, and even criticism, without allowing anyone to monopolize the session.
+The key was to encourage debate and even criticism, without allowing anyone to monopolize the session.

-“Researchers of group creativity have noted problems such as social loafing, production blocking, and especially, evaluation apprehension.
-Thus, brainstorming techniques have specifically admonished people ‘not to criticize’ their own and others’ ideas, a tenet that has gone unexamined.
+“Brainstorming techniques have specifically admonished people ‘not to criticize’ their own and others’ ideas, a tenet that has gone unexamined.
 In contrast, there is research showing that dissent, debate and competing views have positive value, stimulating divergent and creative thought.”